riskfocus/oauth2_proxy/README.md

 ## Email Authentication

 To authorize by email domain use `--email-domain=yourcompany.com`.
 To authorize individual email addresses use `--authenticated-emails-file=/path/to/file` with one email per line.
 To authorize all email addresses use `--email-domain=*`.
+To ban individual email addresses use `--banned-emails-file=/path/to/file` with one email per line.
+Email ban has a higher priority in case it is also listed as an authenticated one.

 ## Configuration